Date And Walnut Cake Recipe

 Perhaps the most wonderful, and unexpected thing I found, was the handwritten collection of recipes in a notebook which was my Grandmother’s.
 Inside the notebook as well as the carefully copied cooking instructions -(didn’t people have good handwriting 60 years ago?), were newspaper and magazine cuttings and even some awards from WI competitions.

 It is a true treasure of family history and a record of the time.
-There are austerity recipes following the war (Mock Cream, Almond Paste without almonds – flavoured with almond essence) and traditional recipes such as malt loaf, gingerbread, brandy snaps – and Date and Walnut cake.
+There are austerity recipes following the war (Mock Cream, Almond Paste without almonds – flavoured with almond essence) and traditional recipes such as malt loaf, gingerbread, brandy snaps – and Walnut and Date cake.
 Coconut features in quite a few recipes.
 I don’t know if it was used a lot in baking – or may be my Grandmother just liked coconut!
 There are a lot of recipes using dried fruit too.

 What strikes me about the book is that the recipes are straight forward and no nonsense.
 This is real, normal day to day cooking, like, well, our Grandmothers did.
 It’s amazing that there are so many baking recipe books always being published, as if its something new!
 Of course there are always endless variations on recipes that people want to share and there are fashions in cooking like the present love of Cupcakes.